Hiswe/hiswe.github.io/source/_posts/03-basic-web-understanding.md

 {% asset_img browser-ask-server.svg 525 200 a web browser asking resources to a server %}
 {% endcaption %}

-When you type an address in the browser, the browser will ask the server what there is to get in that place.
+When you type an address in the browser, the browser will ask the server what is at that location for him to get.

-Most of the time you want a webpage, but it can be anything: an image, sound, video, pdf documents…
+Most of the time you want to get a webpage, but it can be anything: an image, sound, video, pdf documents…

 ### getting a webpage